sonicblend/album-finder/README.md

 MuSAPI searches multiple sources for album previews, returning them as JSON, which album-finder presents as a single-page web application.

+This is a work in progress - REST lookup & data persistence isn't currently implemented.

-The mock design looks like this:
+The final app will look something like this:
 ![Static design](https://github.com/sonicblend/album-finder/blob/master/static.png)